-“That man’s a hybrid?” she exclaimed.
-“He looks like any other helovx!”
+“That man’s a hybrid?” she said, wide-eyed.
+“He looks like any other helovx,”

 “Hybrids are like their Femarctic fathers in that they don’t stand out until they’re naked,” Sofita gazed at the water inside the open hatch.
 “That’s why hiders excel at hiding.”

-“There’s no more hiders or freebirths,” the young marix laughed.
+“There’s no more hiders or freebirths,” the young marix said.
 “When’s the last time someone was born outside a scheduled production?”

 A time known as the Free-Birth Era came about when femmar created a sub-routine called Generational Code Transition that applied the gen-codes of citizens who’d died while birthing to their newborns.
 Soon, there were enough coded orphans born to qualify as a Seventh Generation.

 Seeing no need for a scheduled production, the Sixth canceled patch collection, and the Fifth controlled Chamber allowed it.

 Femtrux underwent her prime evolution a year later, and during an inventory of the Collective’s interface modules, she unearthed the GCT sub-routine and took Oligax offline.

 After advisement on how a ‘citizenry-made generation’ would upset the social and political balance, Oligax eradicated all Code-Transition options.
 Femtrux went one further and purged every generational code assigned with it, leaving thousands of free-born Seventh without means to interact with the Collective.

 Cloister politicians tried to reverse the chaos, and twelve years later, they succeeded, but the Fifth would sacrifice an Eighth, and the Sixth would create a Ninth.